jspaaks/2022-ieee/README.md

 1. Install `howfairis` from PyPI
 1. Run `howfairis` on a GitHub repository
 1. Explore the command line options
-1. Experiment with `howfairis` configuration file
+1. Experiment with `howfairis` configuration file on local and on remote
-1. How to overrule a config file

 The tool that we will be using in this part is called `howfairis`.
 It is a command line program that you can install from the Python Package Index (PyPI).
 PyPI is the Python community's platform where people publish their packages, so that others can use them.
 You can see the page for the `howfairis` package on PyPI here https://pypi.org/project/howfairis.